augustinmuyl/resume/Augustin_Muyl_Resume.typ

   url: "twinlight.xyz",
   git_url: "twinlight"
 )
-- Developed a full-stack web application using Next.js, Express, and MongoDB that displays sunrise and sunset data for any location via an interactive React-Leaflet map with draggable markers and real-time solar API integration.
+- Developed a full-stack web application using Next.js, Express, and MongoDB that displays sunrise and sunset data for any location via an interactive React-Leaflet map with draggable markers and real-time solar API integration
-- Integrated the Gemini API to generate and display geographically distant locations with matching solar schedules, enabling users to discover unexpected global connections through solar symmetry.
+- Integrated the Gemini API to generate and display geographically distant locations with matching solar schedules, enabling users to discover unexpected global connections through solar symmetry
-- Implemented persistent query logging and playback through a history page, storing user-selected locations and interactions in MongoDB, with a responsive, animated UI built using Tailwind CSS and Framer Motion.
+- Implemented persistent query logging and playback through a history page, storing user-selected locations and interactions in MongoDB, with a responsive, animated UI built using Tailwind CSS and Framer Motion

 #project(
   name: "OutreachOutlet",